 Intensive Language Program (ILP)

-You will participate in the six week intensive language program (ILP) before the regular semester begins.
+You will participate in the intensive language program (ILP) before the regular semester begins.
 The ILP concentrates on providing an introduction to German contemporary culture and history, and developing German writing, conversation, and grammar skills.
 The ILP also prepares you for the demands of regular university course work.
-The only students not required to take the ILP are those participating in the spring advanced only program.
-If you recieve a grade of B- or below in the ILP you will be required to take additional language instruction during the semester.
+If you receive a grade of B- or below in the ILP you will be required to take an additional language course during the semester.
 You will receive 8 quarter/5.4 semester UC units on the ILP.

 Course offerings and exact course descriptions for the year are usually not available until after arrival; do not expect specific courses to be offered each year.
 A good source for relevant course information is the MyEAP Course Catalog, which outlines courses students have previously taken.
 In addition to the courses in the catalog, other new courses will be available, and you are encouraged to visit classes, talk with other students and professors, and choose your courses carefully.

-You are allowed to take courses at one of the UCEAP-affiliated universities other than the one you are attending: Free University, Humboldt University, or Technical University.
+You are allowed to take 1 course at the UCEAP-affiliated universities other than the one you are attending: Free University, Humboldt University, or Technical University.
 However, you should take the majority of your courses at the host university you applied for.

 Each semester Free University offers a selection of courses focusing on German culture and history that are designed specifically for international students.
-Many of these courses can be cross-listed for different departments in the UCEAP course catalog (German, History, Political Science, Architecture etc.) so they can be widely applicable towards requirements on your home campus.
 Students in the past have enjoyed these courses and have appreciated taking a course with a distinctively German perspective.
 Humboldt University has a similar program, however the majority of these classes are offered in English.
 These courses can be identified in the MyEAP Course Catalog by CFS (Courses for Foreign Students) in the far right-hand column.

 Registering for Courses

-When you are looking through courses, you may encounter various categories of classes, including Bachelor or Master Studiengänge, as well as different levels of difficulty.
+When you are looking through courses, you may encounter various categories of classes, including Bachelor or Master Studiengänge (degrees), as well as different levels of difficulty.
 These categories are for normal degree students, and normally the requirements and restrictions for signing up for these courses do not apply to exchange students.
-You should be aware that Hauptseminare and Master courses are taught at the graduate level.
+Hauptseminare and Master courses are taught at the graduate level.
 You must get permission from UCEAP in order to take these courses and the professor needs to verify that you have the necessary prerequisites to take the course.

 Getting into classes differs from university to university, from department to department, and from professor to professor.
 You need to make sure that you introduce yourself to the professor of your courses so that you can register for the course properly.
 You will receive additional information on the registration process at your Academic Advising meeting in Berlin.

-For students in the Humanities and Social Sciences, final term papers in Germany are usually extensive research papers.
-Oftentimes students encounter problems because they do not understand the academic nature that their papers should have.
+For students in the Humanities and Social Sciences, final term papers in Germany are usually extensive papers requiring research and citation.
 Professors have commented that UCEAP students have merely reviewed or repeated information rather than doing research and then organizing their own arguments and drawing their own conclusions.
-The Study Center conducts a tutorial on how to properly write a term paper in Germany.
-Students should take this tutorial very seriously and apply it to their final work for their courses.
+The Study Center conducts a mandatory tutorial on how to properly write a term paper in Germany.
+You should take this tutorial very seriously and apply it to the final work for your courses.

-The German academic calendar begins late in the fall and examination periods extend much longer than is typical for a UC campus (exams run through March for the fall semester and July for the spring semester).
-Due to this late end date, grades are generally not posted until April/May for the fall semester and October/November for the spring semester.
-Every effort is made to process the academic records as soon as possible, but do not expect to apply for graduation or have UC transcripts available until the quarter or semester following your participation on the program.
+The German academic calendar begins late in the fall and examination periods extend much longer than is typical for a UC campus (the exam period runs through March for the fall semester and September for the spring semester).
+Due to this late end date, grades are generally not posted until May for the fall semester and October/November for the spring semester.
+Do not expect to apply for graduation or have UC transcripts available until the quarter or semester following your participation on the program.

 chapter of the UCEAP Guide to Study Abroad.